OpenEvalProject/evals/manuscripts/elife-74335/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/049v75w11 Intramural Research Program, National Institute on Aging, National Institutes of Health Baltimore United States
+1. Intramural Research Program, National Institute on Aging, National Institutes of Health Baltimore United States ([ROR:049v75w11](https://ror.org/049v75w11))
-2. https://ror.org/05nsbhw27 Research Institute, Children's Hospital of Eastern Ontario Ottawa Canada
+2. Research Institute, Children's Hospital of Eastern Ontario Ottawa Canada ([ROR:05nsbhw27](https://ror.org/05nsbhw27))
-3. https://ror.org/01pxwe438 Research Institute of the McGill University Health Centre, McGill University Montreal Canada
+3. Research Institute of the McGill University Health Centre, McGill University Montreal Canada ([ROR:01pxwe438](https://ror.org/01pxwe438))
-4. https://ror.org/02y3ad647 Department of Physical Therapy, University of Florida Gainesville United States
+4. Department of Physical Therapy, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))
-5. https://ror.org/02y3ad647 Department of Physiology and Functional Genomics, University of Florida Gainesville United States
+5. Department of Physiology and Functional Genomics, University of Florida Gainesville United States ([ROR:02y3ad647](https://ror.org/02y3ad647))

 † Corresponding author

 ## Abstract

-Master athletes (MAs) prove that preserving a high level of physical function up to very late in life is possible, but the mechanisms responsible for their high function remain unclear.
-We performed muscle biopsies in 15 octogenarian world-class track and field MAs and 14 non-athlete age/sex-matched controls (NA) to provide insights into mechanisms for preserving function in advanced age.
-Muscle samples were assessed for respiratory compromised fibers, mitochondrial DNA (mtDNA) copy number, and proteomics by liquid-chromatography mass spectrometry.
-MA exhibited markedly better performance on clinical function tests and greater cross-sectional area of the vastus lateralis muscle.
+Background:Master athletes (MAs) prove that preserving a high level of physical function up to very late in life is possible, but the mechanisms responsible for their high function remain unclear.Methods:We performed muscle biopsies in 15 octogenarian world-class track and field MAs and 14 non-athlete age/sex-matched controls (NA) to provide insights into mechanisms for preserving function in advanced age.
+Muscle samples were assessed for respiratory compromised fibers, mitochondrial DNA (mtDNA) copy number, and proteomics by liquid-chromatography mass spectrometry.Results:MA exhibited markedly better performance on clinical function tests and greater cross-sectional area of the vastus lateralis muscle.
 Proteomics analysis revealed marked differences, where most of the ~800 differentially represented proteins in MA versus NA pertained to mitochondria structure/function such as electron transport capacity (ETC), cristae formation, mitochondrial biogenesis, and mtDNA-encoded proteins.
 In contrast, proteins from the spliceosome complex and nuclear pore were downregulated in MA.
 Consistent with proteomics data, MA had fewer respiratory compromised fibers, higher mtDNA copy number, and an increased protein ratio of the cristae-bound ETC subunits relative to the outer mitochondrial membrane protein voltage-dependent anion channel.
 There was a substantial overlap of proteins overrepresented in MA versus NA with proteins that decline with aging and that are higher in physically active than sedentary individuals.
-However, we also found 176 proteins related to mitochondria that are uniquely differentially expressed in MA.
-We conclude that high function in advanced age is associated with preserving mitochondrial structure/function proteins, with underrepresentation of proteins involved in the spliceosome and nuclear pore complex.
-Whereas many of these differences in MA appear related to their physical activity habits, others may reflect unique biological (e.g., gene, environment) mechanisms that preserve muscle integrity and function with aging.
-Funding for this study was provided by operating grants from the Canadian Institutes of Health Research (MOP 84408 to TT and MOP 125986 to RTH).
+However, we also found 176 proteins related to mitochondria that are uniquely differentially expressed in MA.Conclusions:We conclude that high function in advanced age is associated with preserving mitochondrial structure/function proteins, with underrepresentation of proteins involved in the spliceosome and nuclear pore complex.
+Whereas many of these differences in MA appear related to their physical activity habits, others may reflect unique biological (e.g., gene, environment) mechanisms that preserve muscle integrity and function with aging.Funding:Funding for this study was provided by operating grants from the Canadian Institutes of Health Research (MOP 84408 to TT and MOP 125986 to RTH).
 This work was supported in part by the Intramural Research Program of the National Institute on Aging, NIH, Baltimore, MD, USA.

 ## Introduction